V. The Importance of Courage

 In fact, most people in the Western world, for which The Fourth Testament has primarily been written, believe in science more than anything else; that is, they believe that the answers to life’s big questions can be found through the study of physical matter.

 How could this be?
-I mean, how could someone believe that they could learn about God by studying physical matter?
-In fact, they don’t believe that, as they don’t believe in the existence of something called God.
+How could someone believe that they can learn about God by studying physical matter?

 Consequently, this planet is, broadly speaking, divided into two parts: one that still believes in the ancient explanation of God and one that sources its faith in life from science rather than God.